Magpet: Economy

 Of all the commodity crops planted, Lacatan banana is the no. 1 income generating in the municipality.
 It covers the entire barangays in Magpet, while some areas identified as rice and corn commodity were subsequently converted into banana plantation areas.
 About 25% or a total of 171 hectares were converted into banana production.

 Banana covers the largest plantation area in the municipality with a total of 2,123.30 hectares and has a total of 940,531,500.00 metric tons per year as of December 31, 2013 data.
 This Lacatan banana variety is being sold to the local market and transported to Cities like Manila, Cebu, Iloilo and Cagayan de Oro via Davao City.

 For now, only DOLE Stanfilco grow Cavendish bananas in the southwest portion of the municipality.
 This banana variety is exported to Middle East countries and Central Asia countries like China, Singapore and others.
 It provides employment to local farmers who do not have a farm of their own to till.

 Businesses in the municipality are dominated by small to medium-scale establishments engaged mostly in the distribution of finished products.
 As of 2018, number of registered business establishments totaled to 326 (new – 93; renewal – 233).

 Tourism industry is also a very potential entrepreneur in the municipality, this give income to the LGU.
 Mostly tourist spot was developed by the LGU like in Tausuvan water falls and Kirongdong water falls in Kinarum.
-There are also private operated resort in the municipality, like Sitio Maupot Family Resort in Pangao-an, Lighthouse Resort and Kalaw Resort both located in barangay Bantac.
+There are also privately operated resorts in the municipality.